openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/02-implement-process.md

-In the previous step you created a skeleton Kogito application with Quarkus.
+In the previous step you'vee created a skeleton Kogito application with Quarkus.
 In this step we'll create our first process definition in BPMN2.
-We will see how Kogito is able to generate a microservice, including RESTful resources from our business assets (e.g. processes, decisions, etc.).
+We will see how Kogito is able to generate a microservice, including RESTful resources, from our business assets (e.g. process definitions, decisions, etc.).

 ## Create a process definition